One of the biggest questions I get about Tai Yi, aside from ‘is it like Tai Chi’ or ‘is it like reiki’, is ‘What is Tai Yi’?

 There is no need to remove any clothes however I do ask clients to remove all metallic objects – such as jewelry, belts, keys – during the session.
 Direct but gentle pressure is placed on your body at specific points with either the pads of the fingers or palms.

 During the session I will create a grid, or call it a set pathway, for energy to travel throughout your system.
-Once set in motion the treatment will begin to create an effect, this effect can be experienced while still on the table or sometimes up to a few days later depending on the type of treatment and how you integrate it.
+Once set in motion the treatment will begin to create an effect, this effect can be experienced while still on the table or sometimes up to a few days later depending on the type of treatment your receive and how you integrate it.

 After a Treatment